 The numbers have changed slightly since then, but essentially, the Healthy Minnesota Plan takes this $40.9 billion in spending and redirects it like this:

 - Redirects already public dollars (Medicare, Medical Assistance, Other) of 46.7%

-- Redirects all private premium dollars of 40.8%
+- Redirects all private premium dollars (including those paid by public employers) of 40.8%

 - That means that 87.5% of health care will be paid for by redirecting existing public dollars and private premiums into the trust fund.

 - That leaves roughly 12.5% that is currently being paid out of pocket.

 - The Healthy Minnesota Plan will eliminate these out of pocket costs and redirect this 12.5% via some form of revenue, determined by the legislature, into the trust fund.
 It could be a fee or a tax or some other mechanism.